liip/RMT/README.md

     php vendor/liip/rmt/command.php init

-This command will create for you a `rd.json` config file and a `RD` executable script in your root folder.
+This command will create for you a `rmt.json` config file and a `RMT` executable script in your root folder.
 For that point you can start using RMT, just execute it:

-    ./RD
+    ./RMT

 Once here, the best is to pick one of the [configuration example](#configuration-examples) below and to adapt it to your needs.

 Usage
 -----
-Using RMT is very straightforward, you just have to run the command:
+Using RMT is very straightforwarmt, you just have to run the command:

-    ./RD release
+    ./RMT release

 RMT will then do the following tasks: